1.1 General Administration

 Graduate students participating in the co-op option of their degree program are required to pay the co-op fees.
 For full details on how the co-op fees are assessed please review the Graduate Fees section of the Co-op and Career Services website: http://www1.carleton.ca/co-op/fees/graduate-fees/

 Within one month of the release of grades or the announcement of examination by committee (comprehensive examination, research essay or thesis) results, a graduate student may request, through the Faculty of Graduate and Postdoctoral Affairs, that one or more of their grades or results be reviewed.
 The results of examination by committee (including comprehensive, research essay or thesis examinations) will only be reviewed on procedural grounds.
 Grades for other courses will be reviewed through the submission of all or part of the written coursework to two re-readers.
-The identity of the student will remain confidential.
 The average grade of the re-readers will replace the original of the reviewed work.
 Parts of grades based on non-written work (e.g., participation) will not be reviewed.
-The administration fee must accompany the review request.
 The process for the conduct of reviews can be found at http://gradstudents.carleton.ca/wp-content/uploads/Grade-Appeal-Procedures.pdf

 A graduate student has the right to request a review of decisions made concerning their status or any other ruling relating to their program.
 All such requests are to be made in writing to the Dean of the Faculty of Graduate and Postdoctoral Affairs.